JCSnap/cs4248-team-14/README.md

 ### Finetuning the translation model

 The translation model is finetuned using the OpenNMT library.
-The training script for each method located in `~/2_training.ipynb`.
+The training script for each method is located in `~/2_training.ipynb`.

 > **_NOTE:_**
 > To train the WSD model, `wsd.py` must be run first to generate the augmented dataset.